 If you’re not used to baking homemade bread, making sourdough bread might sound a bit intimidating at first, but once you get used to it, this bread is really much easier than “regular” yeasted bread.

 This easy homemade sourdough bread only needs to be kneaded once, and after that you can just put it in the same pan you’re going to bake it in and let it rise overnight.
 Then, the next morning when it has risen, all you have to do is put it in the oven and you’re done.
+You don’t have to worry about letting it rise more than once or shaping it or anything like that because it is a simple sandwich-style loaf that doesn’t require much hands-on time or effort.

 This sourdough bread recipe is also easier because sourdough yeast is much more flexible as far as time is concerned than store bought yeast is.
 You don’t have to watch it as closely to monitor the rising time.
 Rather than planning your time around being there to check the dough and knead, and let it rise and knead again, etc. all you have to do is prepare the dough the day before and let it rise overnight.
 And if you’re really busy and it rises a little bit longer than you had planned, it’s not a big deal, and most of the time the bread will still turn out perfectly fine even if the dough is a bit over-risen.

-This bread recipe calls for homemade yeast.
+First things first, this bread recipe calls for homemade yeast.
 There were different variations of homemade yeast back in the 1800s when the recipe was written, but I chose to use a sourdough starter for my homemade yeast since I think it’s the simplest to use and to maintain.
 In order to make this recipe, you’ll need an established sourdough starter.

 If you’ve never used a sourdough starter before, you can find out more about how to begin and maintain one in these posts: